 Yes, you can bake this recipe for Gluten Free White Raspberry Cheesecake in a medium-sized loaf pan.
 To half the recipe, reduce the eggs to ONE egg and ONE yolk.
 Reduce the baking time to 25-28 minutes.

-Food safety experts recommend that 2 hours is the maximum amount of time that cream cheese should sit at room temperature.
-Other experts recommend no longer than 4 hours.
+Cream cheese should not sit out at room temperature for more than 2 hours.
 Since it can take some time to get the cream cheese to room temperature, I recommend placing the unwrapped block of cream cheese on a microwave-safe plate and carefully nuke it at 50-70% of power for 10 seconds.
 Turn the block over and nuke for an additional 10 seconds.
 This should help speed up getting the cream cheese to room temperature.

 Baking in grams